Here we go!

 2. Cebu South Bus Terminal (CSBT))

-Upon arriving at the terminal, look for the Ceres Bus going to Oslob or Santander.
+Upon arriving at the terminal, look for CERES and SUNRAYS Buses going to Oslob or Santander.
 Ceres bus personnel are always happy to guide you through.

 3. Tan-awan, Oslob Arrival

 For first timers, you might get a little unsure, uncomfortable, uneasy, lost in direction while on the road.
 Feel not, because the bus conductor and it's driver would gladly help and give you directions on where to stop and to go.
 Just ask them with a smile.

 Enjoy the great seaside views for the 2-3 hours bus ride.